deseven/telegram-actual-llm-helper/README.md

 ```
 The bot will process the message as if it was sent from Telegram and will send the response back to the user using the provided `user_id`.
 The user ID must be one of those defined in the `USER_IDS` variable.
 This was mostly done to circumvent iOS Shortcuts limitations, but could be used for other purposes as well.

+#### Custom Prompt
+If you want to use a custom prompt, copy `default.prompt` to `custom.prompt` and modify it as needed.
+The bot will automatically pick it up and use it instead of the default one.
+Variables list:
+- `%DATE` - current date at the time of request
+- `%DEFAULT_ACCOUNT%` - default Actual account name from `.env`
+- `%DEFAULT_CATEGORY%` - default Actual category from `.env`
+- `%CURRENCY%` - Actual currency from `.env`
+- `%ACCOUNTS_LIST%` - list of all accounts from Actual at the time of request
+- `%CATEGORY_LIST%` - list of all categories from Actual at the time of request
+- `%PAYEE_LIST%` - list of all payees from Actual at the time of request

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.